ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPhysicalDeviceSurfaceFormats2KHR.md

 If `pSurfaceFormats` is `NULL`, then the number of format tuples supported for the given `surface` is returned in `pSurfaceFormatCount`.
-Otherwise, `pSurfaceFormatCount` **must** point to a variable set by the user to the number of elements in the `pSurfaceFormats` array, and on return the variable is overwritten with the number of structures actually written to `pSurfaceFormats`.
+Otherwise, `pSurfaceFormatCount` **must** point to a variable set by the application to the number of elements in the `pSurfaceFormats` array, and on return the variable is overwritten with the number of structures actually written to `pSurfaceFormats`.
 If the value of `pSurfaceFormatCount` is less than the number of format tuples supported, at most `pSurfaceFormatCount` structures will be written, and